MilosPopov007/BostonHousingAnalysis/README.md

 🔍 What's Inside:

-📂data: Contains the dataset used in the project.
+📂data: Contains the dataset used in the project.<br>
-📂models: Stores the serialized models and scalers for prediction.
+📂models: Stores the serialized models and scalers for prediction.<br>
-📂notebooks: Includes all the Jupyter notebooks with exploratory and modeling work.
+📂notebooks: Includes all the Jupyter notebooks with exploratory and modeling work.<br>
-📂templates: Holds the HTML files for the Flask app's frontend.
+📂templates: Holds the HTML files for the Flask app's frontend.<br>
-📂static: Serves static files needed for the Flask app's styling and interactivity.
+📂static: Serves static files needed for the Flask app's styling and interactivity.<br>
-📜app.py: The Flask application's main executable script.
+📜app.py: The Flask application's main executable script.<br>
-📜requirements.txt: The required libraries and dependencies to run the project.
+📜requirements.txt: The required libraries and dependencies to run the project.<br>
-📜README.md: Provides a detailed guide to the project, its structure, and how to use it.
+📜README.md: Provides a detailed guide to the project, its structure, and how to use it.<br>

 # Introduction to the Boston Housing Dataset